The Lyles family, in Germantown, Philadelphia.

-The fourth graders at Prince Hall Elementary School in Philadelphia get to miss math class to learn ballroom dancing.
-But they also have to dance with members of the opposite sex.
+The fourth graders at Prince Hall Elementary School in Philadelphia are learning ballroom dancing, which means they get to miss math class, but they also have to dance with the opposite sex.

 Two men perched atop a portable toilet to see the crowds at Barack Obama’s inauguration in 2008.